- Creativity techniques: Brainstorming

 The general process is that all ideas are recorded by the individual who thought of them.

-In this technique related ideas are simply listed, participant should try to move toward a focused topic by centering on related words, phrases, details, examples, and thoughts.
-Moreover they emphasize and develop any interesting points.
+In this technique related ideas are simply listed, participants should try to move toward a focused topic by centring on related words, phrases, details, examples, and thoughts.
+Moreover, they emphasize and develop interesting points.

 There are two basic types of brainwriting: